Munjed Al Muderis: Iraq

+In 2023, Al Muderis returned to Iraq and saw over 150 patients.

+Unbroken

-In February 2023, Al Muderis was made an ambassador to the UNBROKEN project In Ukraine after leading a team of Australian doctors who performed more than 20 extremely complex limb reconstructions and prosthetics operations at the hospital of the First Medical Association of Lviv.
+In February 2023, Al Muderis was made an ambassador to the "Unbroken" project in Ukraine after leading a team of Australian doctors who performed more than 20 extremely complex limb reconstructions and prosthetics operations at the hospital of the First Medical Association of Lviv.

 Other

 He is a patron of the Asylum Seekers Centre, a not-for-profit that provides personal and practical support to people seeking asylum in Australia.

 Al Muderis visited patients at the Children's Surgical Centre in Cambodia on 20 September 2015 to provide their patients with osseointegration procedures.

-Successful surgeries

-Al Muderis' clinics at Norwest Private Hospital, Macquarie University and Sydney Adventist Hospital in Sydney are known worldwide as centres of excellence, according to News.com.au.

 Personal life

 Al Muderis has two sons and two daughters from previous relationships.
-He is now in a de facto relationship with Claudia Roberts.